 The colour of the borders around table cells.

 Which borders are shown.
-The first five options are always available, while the final three depend on whether the table has headers.
+The first five options are always available, while the final two depend on whether the table has headers.

-The Breakpoints tab, shown in figure 5, lets you control the appearance of the table on narrow screens, where the table may have too many columns to fit.
+The Breakpoints tab lets you control the appearance of the table on narrow screens, where the table may have too many columns to fit:

-The check-boxes let you choose breakpoints at which the table will split into a separate table for each row of data, as shown in figure 6.
+The check-boxes let you choose breakpoints at which the table will split into a separate table for each row of data: